All ticket buyers must follow our new safety guidelines:

+The Whitney’s top priority is the health and well-being of our visitors and staff.
 An inherent risk of exposure to COVID-19 exists in any public space where people are present.
 We cannot guarantee that you will not be exposed to COVID-19 during your visit, and all those entering the Whitney do so at their own risk as to such exposure.
 Read all our visitor policies.

 Whitney staff and visitors have the right to an environment free from abusive, threatening, or inappropriate behavior.
 The Museum reserves the right to remove any person acting in an unacceptable or inappropriate manner.

 The Whitney welcomes IDNYC cardholders to enjoy free admission on January 31, June 19, August 14, and November 11.
 All visitors must book timed tickets for entry.
 Same day tickets may be limited so book your tickets in advance.